Causal Temporal Reasoning for Markov Decision Processes: PCFTL: a Probabilistic Temporal Logic with Interventions, Counterfactuals and Causal Effects

-\paragraph{PTL semantics for SCMs.} Before getting to the heart of the matter, we reformulate the semantics of PTL to include 1) the SCM $\gumbelscm{\mdp,\pi,T}$ in place of $\mdp$ and $\pi$, and 2) a path $\tau$ instead of state $s$.
-Such $\tau$ represents the path observed up to the point where the PTL formula $\Phi$ is evaluated.
+In our SCM-based semantics, a formula $\Phi$ is interpreted over a pair $(\gumbelscm{\mdp,\pi,T},\tau)$, where $\gumbelscm{\mdp,\pi,T}$ is the SCM encoding of MDP $\mdp$ under policy $\pi$ and time bound $T$, and $\tau$ is the path observed up to the current time.
 Clearly, by the Markov property, to evaluate $\Phi$ it is sufficient to know only $\tau[0]$, i.e., the last state of $\tau$.
-However, keeping track of the path will become useful in our definition of counterfactual operators.
+However, keeping track of the history of states in $\tau$ will become useful later in our definition of counterfactual operators.